Heirukichi/MV-GalvYEPCompatibilityFix/README.md

 * Messages that make use of either the *"Top"* or *"Bottom"* option should have a total height that is less than `(total height - biggest vertical offset - tile height) / 2`;
 * Messages that make use of the *"Middle"* option should have a total width that is less than `(total width - horizontal offset - tile width) / 2`.
 If these conditions are satisfied, no strange issue should arise.

+### Macros
+If you are using Yanfly's Macros Extension Plugin together with this plugin, you have to be careful not to include any `\pop[X]` code in your macros.
+The reason is that Galv's Message Styles plugin looks for matches in the event itself (Game_Interpreter), before Yanfly's macros are converted.
+Any other macro can be used normally.

+### Shaking Text
+If you are using SRD Shaking Text plugin, a compatibility option is included.
+Just add the small plugin with *below* at the end of its name to your plugin list and place it after SRD Shaking Text plugin.
+Be sure to place the original SRD Shaking Text plugin **above** the main compatibility fix plugin and to place the appendix (the one with *below* in its name) **after** SRD Shaking Text.

 ----------
 ## License